-The Council continues to review its asset portfolio and there are a number of planned land and property sales which will generate sufficient capital receipts to fund the anticipated capital programme.
+The Council continues to review its asset portfolio and there are a number of planned land and property transactions which will generate sufficient capital receipts to fund the anticipated capital programme.
 There has been no requirement to enter into sales in anything other than a planned manner and the Council's asset base is not under financial pressure.

-With the national economic outlook remaining difficult, financial pressures on demand led services such as temporary accommodation and housing benefits will continue.
+With the national economic outlook remaining difficult, financial pressures on demand led services such as supporting housing benefits will continue.